Joel80/jsramverk-backend/README.md

 html: html content of the document
 ```

-`PUT /docs` Updates a document
+`PUT /docs Updates a document`

 Parameters:
 ```
-_id: the documents id
+_id: the document id
 name: document name
 html: html content of the document
 ```